HackLightly/TelePongAndroid/README.md

 Installation
 ============

+Option 1) Install the app from the Play Store: http://bit.ly/1ls4750 OR
-Download TelePong.apk to your Android Device.
+Option 2) Download TelePong.apk to your Android Device.

 *You must be running Android 4.0 or later for this app to work*

 Launch the app and visit telepong.herokuapp.com to get started.